karenstevani/me/set7/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 This week we learned about maps in class.
-We learned how to extract maps from downloaded files and websites.
+We learned how to extract maps from downloaded files and websites and apply that to our data.
+We learned how to change the colors of the map and how to calculate distances to a certain point with maps.
+Most of these new content were hard for me to understand and get used to in the beginning.